thanhn-inc/debugtool/README.md

 # Debugtool
 <p>
-This repo is a command-line tool which provides basic functionalities for interacting with the [Incognito](https://we.incognito.org) blockchain.
-Developers with deep knowledge of the Incognito network are warmly welcomed modify the source code to favor their needs.
+This repo is a command-line tool that provides basic functionalities for interacting with the [Incognito](https://we.incognito.org) blockchain.
+Developers with deep knowledge of the Incognito network are warmly welcomed to modify the source code to favor their needs.
 </p>

 ## Usage